yxuansu/SimCTG/dialogue_generation/README.md

 <span id='generate_results'/>

 #### 3. Generate Result with Different Decoding Methods:
 Here, we show how to use SimCTG to generate dialogue response with different decoding methods.
+More generated examples can be found in Appendix D of our paper.
 ```python
 import torch
 from simctgdialogue import SimCTGDialogue